 The canonical method of creating and testing a classifier is to split a set of data into a training and testing set.
 The training set is used to make the classifier and then the testing set is used to estimate the accuracy of the classifier by comparing the predicted class for each sample to the actual class.
 Unfortunately, it is often difficult to get sufficient numbers of samples to build an accurate classifier, so it may not be possible to split into a training and testing set.
-An alternative is to perform a 'leave one out' crossvalidation where we remove a single sample and then build a classifier with the remaining samples.
+An alternative is to perform a 'leave one out' cross-validation where we remove a single sample and then build a classifier with the remaining samples.
 We then predict the class of the sample that was removed, repeating the process for each sample in turn.
-We will then have a vector of class assignments for each sample that we can compare to could be expected with a set of new data.
-To get an unbiased estimate of the true class membership to create a 'confusion matrix'.
+We will then have a vector of class assignments for each sample that we can compare to the true class membership to create a 'confusion matrix'.